Murders of Eve Stratford and Lynne Weedon: Cold case investigations

 Entrance to the 'Short Hedges'/'School Walk' alleyway from the Great West Road.
 Weedon's killer was believed to have spotted the girl entering the alleyway and followed her into it, where he attacked her.

 In 2004, the Weedon investigation was re-opened.
 In 2007, new DNA technology unexpectedly showed that the murders of Stratford and Weedon were committed by the same person.
 As a result of the link, Stratford's case was re-opened.
 Sixteen of the main suspects in the murders had their DNA taken, but none matched the killer's sample.
 Both cases were featured in September 2007 on the BBC Crimewatch programme, where DCI Andy Mortimer stated that "without a shadow of a doubt" both murders were sexually motivated.
 It was noted that the attacker had, on both occasions, taken the weapon to the scene before taking it away with him, clearly indicating that they were premeditated attacks for sexual motivation.

-Mortimer stated that he was sure that the man seen going in to the alleyway in which Weedon was murdered was her attacker, and investigators believed that the man had stalked her as she walked from the Great West Road to the alleyway.
+Mortimer stated that he was sure that the man seen going into the alleyway in which Weedon was murdered was her attacker, and investigators believed that the man had stalked her as she walked from the Great West Road to the alleyway.
 Mortimer said that it was very unlikely that the killer had only committed these two murders and never committed another crime ever again, stating that the attacker probably committed offences both before and after the attacks.
 Operation Stealth, the police operation which has been investigating unsolved murders since 2008, received funding to continue work until the end of 2011.